lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     g2D.dispose();
 ```

 We first obtain the font metrics by creating a temporary image.
 Then we iterate over the `String` that contains all the available characters and get the width, with the help of the font metrics, of each of them.
 We store that information on a map, `charMap`, which will use as a key the character.
-With that process we determine the size of the image that will have the texture \(with a height equal to the maximum size of all the characters and its with equal to the sum of each character width\). `CharSet` is an inner class that holds the information about a character \(its width and where it starts, in the x coordinate, in the texture image\).
+With that process we determine the size of the image that will have the texture \(with a height equal to the maximum size of all the characters and its width equal to the sum of each character width\). `CharSet` is an inner class that holds the information about a character \(its width and where it starts, in the x coordinate, in the texture image\).

 ```java
     public static class CharInfo {